Today I’m sharing how to make blackout curtains.

 Sewing the Black Out Curtains

-Put the right sides together (yellow fabric and soft side of blackout fabric), matching them up (as shown below), and sew the long sides together.
+Put the right sides together (yellow fabric and soft side of blackout fabric), matching up the edges of the curtain (as shown below), and sew the long sides together.

 Since there’s 4 inches less blackout fabric than yellow fabric on the long sides, you may have some excess yellow fabric in the middle, but don’t worry, that will work itself out– just stay with me.